Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 2 Odds, Plays and Insights for September 19, 2021

 - Matt Ryan collected 4,581 passing yards (286.3 yards per game) with a 65% completion percentage last year (407-of-626), while throwing 26 touchdowns and 11 interceptions.

-- Wayne Gallman took 147 attempts for 682 rushing yards a season ago (42.6 yards per game) while scoring six touchdowns.
+- A season ago, Wayne Gallman churned out 682 rushing yards (42.6 yards per game) and scored six touchdowns.

-- Calvin Ridley hauled in 90 passes for 1,374 yards last season with nine touchdowns.
+- Calvin Ridley reeled in 90 passes for 1,374 yards last season while scoring nine touchdowns.
 He was targeted 143 times, and averaged 85.9 yards per game.

-- Find the latest odds and place your bets on Ridley to hit his player props at SISportsbook.

-- Russell Gage's stat line last year showed 72 grabs for 786 yards and four touchdowns.
-He put up 49.1 receiving yards per game and was targeted 109 times.
+- Russell Gage also contributed with 786 yards on 72 catches and four touchdowns.
+He was targeted 109 times and averaged 49.1 receiving yards per game last year.